-In the discussion to this point, we have assumed that features have exactly one simple value.
+In the discussion to this point have assumed that features have exactly one simple value.
 However, for many purposes, it is useful to be able to consider the values of certain features to be organized in more complex ways, for example as sets, bags (or multisets), or lists.
 Accordingly, we provide for four different ways in which feature values may be organized, namely as singletons, sets, bags and lists.
-We do so by means of an org attribute on the feature whose value is organized as a singleton is understood as having exactly one simple value.
+We do so by means of an org attribute on the <f>element, which takes on one of the designated values single, set, bag, and list.
+A feature whose value is organized as a singleton is understood as having exactly one simple value.
 If more than one value is specified for it, we assume that only the first one is considered to be its true value.
 A feature whose value is organized as a set, bag or list may have any positive number of values as its content.
 In a set, items are ordered, and may not be repeated.
 In a bag, items are not ordered, and may repeat.
 In a list, items are ordered and may repeat.
-Sets and bags are thus distinguished from lists in that the order in which the values are specified does not matter for the former, but does matter for the latter, while sets are distinguished from bags and lists in that repetitions of values do not count for the former but do count for the latter.
+Sets and bags are thus distinguished from lists in that the order in which the values are specified does not matter for the former, but does matter for the latter, while sets are distinguished from bags and lists in that repetitions of values do not count for the former but do count for the latter.6

 No default value for the org attribute is declared in the DTD; however, a default value for that attribute can be declared for particular features in the feature-system declaration; see section 6 [26] Feature System Declaration.
-Note that if only one value is specified for a given <f> element, the set, bag and list values of the org are all essentially equivalent to the singleton value, so the omission of the org attribute for such a feature is not problematic.7
+Note that if only one value is specified for a given < f > element, the set, bag and list values of the org are all essentially equivalent to the singleton value, so the omission of the org attribute for such a feature is not problematic.7